 Remember, scammers are becoming more prevalent through phone calls and text messages, but they haven’t abandoned the inbox.
 If your company’s emails don’t look professional, you will quickly lose trust and potentially miss out on revenue.

-All written, consumer-facing communications should be read and edited internally before being sent.
+Read and edit all written, consumer-facing communications before sending them.
 Many spam or phishing emails can be identified by certain hallmarks.
 To differentiate yourself and create the best first impression:

 - Avoid grammar and spelling errors - many scam emails are poorly written, so misspellings in your company’s email may cause red flags.